 This is really helpful to give you a view of how people are finding and staying on your site – if your bounce rate is particularly high then you may need to look at better navigation (such as making it easier for people to browse your archive) to keep visitors on your blog.
 A much easier version of google analytics!

-I have a bit guide to SEO coming up soon in my tech segment, but if you want to get a leg up then you can use this site.
+I have a bit guide to SEO coming up soon in my tech segment which shows some of the best seo tools 2019. but if you want to get a leg up then you can use this site.
 It is similar in format to nibblr but focuses on SEO and ways to improve SEO on your site.
 It searches for things like headings, alt tags, favicons, links, and key words.
 It then shows you any fixes you need to make.

 I find this website really easy to use and it explains SEO and its fixes in a simple and effective way.
 A great site to start with on your journey to SEO optimization!